2025 Kho Kho World Cup: Prizes

 There were no cash prizes, but the teams were honored with trophies, medals, and other recognitions.

 Background

 The trophy and mascots for the inaugural edition were unveiled on 3 January 2025 at the Indira Gandhi Indoor Stadium.
 The blue trophy is for the men's competition while the green trophy is for the women's.

 Participants

 The event witnessed the participation of 23 countries from six continents, featuring 20 men's and 19 women's teams.
 Each squad had 15 players, one coach, one manager and international technical officials.

-Canada (men's team only) and Pakistan had been due to participate, but the Canadian team pulled out due to worsening Canada–India relations, while the Pakistani team was not granted visas.
+Canada (men's team only) and Pakistan had been due to participate, but the Canadian team pulled out due to worsening Canada–India relations at the time, while the Pakistani team was not granted visas.
 In total, 35 countries sought to participate, but restrictions were in place to ensure continental balance.